Actively Recruiting

 - Lack of signed informed consent from the patient or legally authorized representative

-- Spontaneous recanalization or any reason that leads to termination of the mechanical thrombectomy procedure
+- Spontaneous recanalization or any other reason causing termination of the mechanical thrombectomy procedure

 AI-Screening